Babyrousa babyrussa [Babirusa]

 Phacochoerus africanus [Warthog]

 × Sus scrofa [Domestic Pig] In his description of southern Africa Anders Sparrman (1786, vol. II, p.
 26), the Swedish naturalist and disciple of Carl Linnaeus, mentions that a litter of these hybrids was farrowed on a South African farm.
-He also mentions that Pallas had attempted to produce this same cross and failed.
+He also mentions that another well-known naturalist, Peter Simon Pallas, had attempted to produce this same cross and failed.
+There do not seem to be any modern reports of such a hybrid.

 Potamochoerus larvatus [Bush Pig]